ArdentEmpiricist/text_analysis/README.md

 ## Features

 * Automatic language detection (`whatlang`)
-* Per-language stemming (via `rust-stemmers`), or none (e.g. for Arabic)
 * Custom stopword lists supported (plain .txt, one word per line)
+* Optional stemming (`--stem`, auto by detected language, or `--stem-lang <code>` to override)
 * Counts and outputs N-grams (size configurable via CLI, e.g. bigrams, trigrams)
 * Context statistics: for every word, which words appear nearby most frequently (±N window)
 * Direct neighbors (±1) are reported separately
-* Collocation analysis with PMI, for all word pairs in the context window (CSV/JSON export)
+* Collocation analysis with PMI for all word pairs in the context window (CSV/JSON export)
-* Named Entity recognition via capitalization heuristic
+* Named Entity recognition via capitalization heuristic (documented below)
-* Progress bar and current file output during analysis (`indicatif`)
-* All errors (unreadable files, PDF problems) are reported at the end, never panic
+* All errors (unreadable files, PDF problems) are reported at the end (never panic)
 * CLI built with `clap`
 * Results output to timestamped files in the working directory
-* Failsafe: Always outputs a `.txt` file containing the whole analysis
+* Always prints a concise analysis summary to the terminal

 ---